The Ultimate Way to Relax in Vanuatu

 Many also offer wellness-focused activities, from yoga sessions to sunset cocktails, allowing you to fully embrace the slow pace of island life.

-Discover some of the top peaceful escapes in 10 Best Adults-Only Resorts in Vanuatu.
+Discover some of the top peaceful escapes in the 10 Best Adults-Only Resorts in Vanuatu.

 Scattered across Vanuatu, the island's famous blue holes offer some of the most peaceful natural swimming spots in the South Pacific.
 These clear freshwater pools are perfect for slowing down and soaking up the island's natural beauty.

-Found on islands such as Santo and Tanna, popular spots include Malo Blue Hole, Matevulu Blue Hole, Riri Blue Hole, Nanda Blue Hole and Jackie's Blue Hole.
+Found on Santo, popular spots include Malo Blue Hole, Matevulu Blue Hole, Riri Blue Hole, Nanda Blue Hole and Jackie's Blue Hole.

 Surrounded by lush tropical greenery, each blue hole feels like a hidden oasis where calm, clear waters invite you to swim, float or simply drift in total stillness.